Fire and Rescue New South Wales: Fire

 The majority of Fire and Rescue NSW's workload comes from fires, with the brigade responding to over 68,000 fire related calls in the 2017/18 period.
-These included over 6,000 structure fires, ranging from house fires to high rise fires and everything in between.
+These included over 6,000 structure fires, ranging from house fires to high rise fires.
 Fire Rescue NSW's busiest station for fires is Ropes Crossing, who attend over 650 confirmed fires a year.
 FRNSW maintain a strong percentage of having 78% of structure fires contained to the room of origin, which can be attributed to the tenacity and hard work of firefighters, combined with the strong work of Fire Safety and Community Education.
 FRNSW attend an average of about 350 'Greater Alarm' fires a year, which are fires that require the attendance of four or more stations.
 The largest attendance at a structure fire in 2018 was a 9th Alarm Factory Fire in Seven Hills, which required more than 25 stations to get under control.

 FRNSW also responded to close to 9,000 bushfires in 2017/18, including a number of major wild fires that destroyed thousands hectares of bushland along with hundreds of houses.
 FRNSW operate a dedicated Bushfire and Aviation Section, based at Sydney Olympic Park, which is co-located with the NSW Rural Fire Service Headquarters.
-FRNSW work closely with the NSW Rural Fire Service along with other agencies including the NSW National Parks and Wildlife Service and the NSW Forestry Corporation.
+FRNSW work closely with the NSW Rural Fire Service along with other agencies including the NSW National Parks and Wildlife Service and the Forestry Corporation of NSW.
 Together, all four agencies come together to protect the state from bush and grass fires across all jurisdictions.
 In April 2018, over 70 FRNSW stations along with the RFS and NPWS attended a 17th Alarm Bush Fire which threatened hundreds of houses in Wattle Grove, Holsworthy, Menai and Alfords Point.
 Together, firefighters worked to prevent a single property loss as a result of the fire.